 However, in the final two years of my residence in America my reading pace had slowed to a trickle.
 Instead of the usual 2-3-4 books a month I had slowed to not even finishing one book per month.
 I would sometimes go a week or longer without even touching a book.
 It wasn’t until I was out of the warm comfort zone that was my American existence (that I created for myself — I don’t blame anyone else!) that I realized what had happened: Netflix and its imitators.

 In a sense, I didn’t realize I had abandoned reading because I was still occupying my time with ideas and stories and concepts that mattered to me.
-It was only when I had to confront having to get a VPN workaround (I hate the name of my service, but it works) and its own challenges – like only working 85% of the time – made it so that I accepted that I would just go without for a while.
+It was only when I had to confront having to get a VPN workaround and its own challenges — like only working 85% of the time — made it so that I accepted that I would just go without for a while.
 There’s always time to catch up on those series at some point in my life.

 So, can I ask you to try something?
 Something that can be done from the comfort of your own home?
 Give up Netflix, Amazon, and Hulu Plus for one month.
 Watch what happens.
 I’m not on a crusade here.
 I just want you to experience what I wasn’t able to until I left everything I knew to move to a place where I only knew a handful of people.
 All those programs you’re terrified you’ll miss will still be there for you.